SylTi/Tokensale/README.md

 # Tokensale Best Practices for Founders

-<sub>Shoutout to Jorge from Aragon, Jack from GameCredits, Auryn from First Blood and Chris the disillusioned lawyer for sharing their proactive measures.</sub>
+<sub>Shoutout to Jorge from Aragon, Jack from GameCredits, Auryn from First Blood and Chris the disillusioned lawyer for sharing their proactive measures.
+Credit to CFPro for creating the anti-spam [SlackBot](https://github.com/CFPro/slack-bot)</sub>

 Over the past months, scammers have gotten more sophisticated.
 Take the proper steps to protect your website, Slack, Reddit and Twitter communication channels against phishers.